 Just make sure you mix and saturate the amber well with the water, or it might ignite again later, causing the risk of a fire.

 If you’re simply trying to achieve a more natural look by putting wood in a gas fire pit, there may be something that could catch your attention.

 Gas logs are artificial logs usually made up of ceramic.

-While these gas logs don’t improve the overall heating of the space, they do add to the aesthetics by giving your gas fire pit a more natural look.
+Although these gas logs do not enhance the general heating of the area, they do contribute to the visual appeal by providing a more organic appearance to your gas fire pit.

-But if you’ve ever thought about burning wood on a gas fire pit, DON’T DO IT!
+But if you’ve ever thought about burning wood in a gas fire pit, DON’T DO IT!

 Burning wood produces a more intense fire than using a gas fire pit.

 Do you prefer the warmth of a fire?

 Many people still opt for burning firewood as a heating source.
 However, the high temperature can harm your gas fire pit or nearby surfaces.